nigamelastic/DatingFoGeeks/README.md

 # DatingFoGeeks
-A bunch of scrips for DatingFoGeeks
+A bunch of scripts for automation of different dating apps